katerinanavab/webdocs/docs/course-info.md

 </details>

 ### Homework (30% of total grade)
-* 💬 Homework will be assigned in the form of a `CodeCollab`: like posting on a discussion board, but with a shared goal of figuring out how some 🔍 mystery code 🔍 works.
+* 💬 **Homework** is assigned in the form of a `CodeCollab`: like posting on a discussion board, but instead of talking about a book or article, the class has a shared goal of figuring out how some 🔍 mystery code 🔍 works.

 > {: .highlight }
 > CodeCollabs are always **due on FRIDAYS @11:59pm**❗